kolenaIO/kolena/docs/metrics/llm-prompt-based-metric.md

 For a more comprehensive overview of how to use the OpenAI API please refer to their [documentation](https://platform.openai.com/docs/overview).

+The main prompt techniques we will focus on are:

+1. **Boolean Format Prompt** - Outputs a `yes` or `no` if a prompt contains a hallucination.
+2. **Chain-of-Thought Prompt** - Similar to Boolean Format Prompt but introduces a small prompt change to improve the model's reasoning capabilities.
+3. **Self-Consistency** - To be combined with one of the above prompt techniques.
+Involves running the same prompt multiple times and aggregating across the outputs to obtain a score.

+Through our experimentations we found that Self-Consistency + Chain-of-Thought Prompting performed the best.

 !!! info "LLM Prompting for Closed-Domain Problems"

     The presented example outlines LLM prompting for Open-Domain Problems like [TruthfulQA](https://github.com/sylinrl/TruthfulQA).